Eziclip

 This is the pass that turns a loose, conversational recording into something that moves.
 A tighter episode respects your listener's time, and removing the filler and the dead air is most of what "good editing" sounds like.
 Because it's all non-destructive, you can run the one-tap clean-up, read the result, and restore any pause that was actually doing dramatic work — the deliberate beat before a punchline, the silence that lets a heavy moment land.

-The whole thing runs on your own machine.
-Your episode is decoded and transcribed in your browser, and every edit and the final export happen there too — there's no upload, no server processing your audio, and nothing for anyone to keep.
-That's not a privacy promise written by a lawyer; it's how the tool is built.
-An unreleased episode, a sensitive interview, a guest conversation you haven't cleared yet — none of it touches a cloud, because there's nowhere for it to go.
+The whole thing runs right in your browser.
+Your episode is decoded and transcribed there, and every edit and the final export happen there too.
+An unreleased episode, a sensitive interview, a guest conversation you haven't cleared yet — it's handy for all of it.

 For podcasters that matters more than for most.
 You're often sitting on an embargoed interview, a sponsor read that isn't public, or a candid conversation a guest trusted you with.
-Here, it stays between you and your laptop.
-The AI transcription model downloads to your browser once, then everything runs locally — and keeps working offline once the page has loaded.
+The AI transcription model runs in your browser.

-This is free for every podcaster, and free is a choice about how the tool should work, not a stripped-down trial of something better.
-There's no account to create, no watermark stamped on your audio, and no length paywall — a three-hour interview edits the same as a ten-minute solo episode, with no cap waiting to upsell you.
+This is free for every podcaster.
+There's no account to create and no length paywall — a three-hour interview edits the same as a ten-minute solo episode, with no cap waiting to upsell you.
 You get the full tool every time.

 When the episode reads the way you want, you export a lossless WAV — no re-compression eating your audio quality, with the channels preserved so a stereo or two-mic recording exports the way it came in, ready for your final mix or straight to publish.
 The download is yours, full quality, no sign-up.
-If the tool saved you an hour of waveform editing and you want to chip in, there's a button — but the clean WAV is yours either way.
+If the tool saved you an hour of waveform editing and you're making money with it, there's a button to chip in — but the clean WAV is yours either way.

 How to edit a podcast by text in three steps